ICPO: Intrinsic Confidence-Driven Group Relative Preference Optimization for Efficient Reinforcement Learning: Introduction

 Specifically, ICPO draws on the modeling approach of pairwise preferences in direct preference optimization algorithms.
 For multiple in-group responses generated in response to the same input prompt, it first sorts them in ascending order based on their generation probabilities.
 Subsequently, it forms pairwise response sets by combining the responses two by two within the group.
 Then, by comparing the probabilities of these pairwise responses, it calculates a \textbf{preference advantage score} for each response that reflects its relative superiority or inferiority within the group.
 During the optimization process, ICPO deeply \emph{integrates the preference advantage score with traditional verifiable external rewards}.
-On one hand, preference advantage score serves as a supplementary signal, providing fine-grained guidance on the relative merits of intermediate reasoning actions when verifiable rewards are coarse-grained.
-On the other hand, its stability filters out assessment noise and biases present in verifiable rewards, thereby amplifying the relative value differences between high-quality and low-quality responses.
-Moreover, this design effectively addresses two typical failure modes in reasoning-based reinforcement learning: (1) It can \emph{precisely identify and suppress overconfident errors} in the model—that is, the model generates seemingly plausible yet actually erroneous reasoning paths with high probability, while simultaneously \emph{enhancing the relative advantage of undervalued high-quality responses}; (2) By \emph{continuously providing in-group comparison signals}, it sustains the exploratory drive of the policy, thereby avoiding training instability and entropy collapse caused by ambiguous or coarse-grained external rewards.
+This design effectively addresses two typical failure modes in reasoning-based reinforcement learning: (1) It can \emph{precisely identify and suppress overconfident errors} in the model—that is, the model generates seemingly plausible yet actually erroneous reasoning paths with high probability, while simultaneously \emph{enhancing the relative advantage of undervalued high-quality responses}; (2) By \emph{continuously providing fine-grained comparative signals regarding relative merits within groups}, it sustains the exploratory drive of the policy, thereby avoiding training instability and entropy collapse caused by ambiguous or extremely sparse external rewards.